turingschool/gear-up/Mod2_Week1_Empathy_and_Privilege.markdown

 ##### Why

 Ultimately, today's conversation should lead to individuals' ability to connect with others in spite of experiencing privilege differently in the dynamics they share.
-Individuals need time to tie this really complex topic back to what they can do, today, to connect and do right by others who are affected by privilege and marginalization.
+Individuals need time to tie this really complex topic back to what they can do, today, to connect and do right by others who are affected by privilege, oppression, and marginalization.

 ## Setup